A Scalable Whole-body Motion Transfer via Implicit Kinodynamic Motion Retargeting: Experiment

 \section{Experiment}

-In kinematics-aware pretraining, our model is trained on the 2200 human-humanoid trajectory pairs, which sampling human data from AMASS dataset~\cite{mahmood2019amass}, and a rough retargeting by joint mapping.
-In dynamics-aware fine-tuning, we train six policy to sampling 440 physical feasible motion in simulator including walking, running, kicking and upper movement.
-To evaluate our retargeting results, We conduct our experiments on a full-size humanoid robot Unitree G1 with 132cm height, 35kg weight, and 29 degree of freedom to validate our retargetting approach both in simulation and real world.
+During kinematics-aware pretraining, our model is trained on 2,200 human-to-humanoid trajectory pairs.
+The source human motions are sampled from the AMASS dataset~\cite{mahmood2019amass}, while the paired target motions are initially generated via a rudimentary kinematic joint mapping.
+For physics-informed finetuning, we train six distinct whole-body control policies within a physics simulator to sample 440 physically feasible motion trajectories, encompassing diverse skills such as walking, running, kicking, and upper-body manipulations.
+To evaluate the downstream efficacy of our data transformation pipeline, we conduct extensive experiments in both simulation and the real world using the compact humanoid robot Unitree G1 (132 cm height, 35 kg weight, 29 degrees of freedom).

-\subsection{Topology feature analysis}
+\subsection{Topology Feature Analysis}

-To perform a quantitative analysis of our unified topology representation, we select 24 different paired motion clips and employ the Pearson correlation coefficient as the similarity to measure the distance between two latent space encoded vectors.
-The results in Figure.\ref{fig:unify} show that our model align well on the topology feature between human motion and humanoid motion.
-In the similarity matrix, the max correlation coefficient is 0.8638, it indicates feature alignment is lossy, resulting in incomplete transfer of motion features across the skeleton due to inherent differences in physical structures.
-The mean correlation coefficient is 0.0195, It is close to zero and presents the latent space exhibits uniform distribution without clustering in any specific region.
-Our unified topological motion representation effectively distinguishes different motion pattern, resulting in higher similarity between paired motion encoding and lower similarity between unpaired motion encoding.
+To quantitatively evaluate the efficacy of our unified topological representation, we select 24 distinct paired motion clips and utilize the Pearson correlation coefficient to measure the similarity between the encoded latent vectors of the human and humanoid motions.
+As illustrated in Figure~\ref{fig:unify}, our framework achieves strong topological feature alignment across disparate physical embodiments.
+In the similarity matrix, the maximum correlation coefficient reaches $0.8638$.
+This value indicates that while feature alignment is highly effective, it remains inherently lossy—a mathematically necessary outcome to accommodate the stark structural disparities between humans and robots.
+Furthermore, the mean correlation coefficient is $0.0195$, closely approximating zero.
+This demonstrates that the latent space exhibits a uniformly distributed and well-disentangled structure, devoid of collapse or over-clustering in any specific region.
+Consequently, our topological representation successfully preserves unique motion patterns, yielding high similarity for paired cross-structural motions and low similarity for unpaired ones.